alectic/utils-go/README.md

 # utils-go

-Go package with functions that I often need
+This package contains functions that I personally need very often.
+It is not a general package.
+If you're looking for a more general DRY (Don't Repeat Yourself) package, then consider [go-dry](https://github.com/ungerik/go-dry) instead.